occivink/mpv-gallery-view/README.md

 done
 ```

-# Installation

-Copy `scripts/gallery.lua` to your mpv scripts directory.

-If you want on-demand thumbnail generation, copy `scripts/gallery-thumbgen.lua` too.
-You can make multiple copies of it (with different names) to speed up generation, they will register themselves automatically.

-If you want to customize the script (in particular the thumbnail directory), copy `lua-settings/gallery.conf` and modify it to your liking.

-The gallery view is bound to `g` by default but can be rebound in input.conf with `t script-message gallery-view`.

 # TODO

-Add some kind of checkerboard pattern behind transparent thumbnails (ideally with ffmpeg).
+* Add some kind of checkerboard pattern behind transparent thumbnails (ideally with an ffmpeg filter) (?).

-Basic mouse support.
+* Basic mouse support.

-Remove file from gallery and playlist.
+* Remove entry from playlist and gallery.

-Show filename under thumbnail.
+* Show filename under thumbnail.

 # Limitations